The term optical sensor can mean two different things:

 Sensors for Electric and Magnetic Quantities

 There are various ways in which electric quantities can be monitored with optical means.
 For example, the refractive index of certain crystal materials depends linearly on the applied electrical field strength.
 That electro-optic effect can be utilized for electro-optic sampling, e.g. in investigations of certain electronic chips.

 Similarly, one can exploit the Faraday effect for optical sensors addressing magnetic fields.
-Since magnetic fields are often generated by electrical currents, that can also be used to make current sensors, which can be advantageous e.g. for measuring currents in harsh high-voltage environments such as ultrahigh voltage power transmission systems, including sub-surface cables.
+Since magnetic fields are often generated by electric currents, that can also be used to make current sensors, which can be advantageous e.g. for measuring currents in harsh high-voltage environments such as ultrahigh voltage power transmission systems, including sub-surface cables.